FEMUR ANATOMY

 Femur - General Structure, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-The femur is the longest and strongest bone in the human body, characterized as a long bone with a central shaft and two ends.
-It plays a vital role in weight-bearing and movement, with its proximal end connecting to the hip joint, its body supporting muscular attachments, and its distal end forming part of the knee joint.
+The femur is the longest and strongest bone in your body, characterized as a long bone with a central shaft and two ends.
+It plays a vital role in bearing your weight and enabling movement, with its proximal end connecting to your hip joint, its body supporting muscular attachments, and its distal end forming part of your knee joint.

 Body (Shaft)